Kelly Checo, M.Ed.

 Zachary’s other interests include art, claymation, surfing, hiking, jazz and hip-hop education, digital arts and world music.
 He feels inspired every day by the students at The Helix School.
-On any given weekend, you might spot Zach on stage, drumming with some bands he plays with.
+On any given weekend, you might spot Zach on stage, drumming with some local bands.

 Jane Nelson, M.Ed.

 Jane fell in love with teaching at a young age.
 She gradutated from the University of Colorado in Boulder with a BA in Speech Language and Hearing Sciences.
-Both Speech Pathology and Audiology interested me and she majored in both.
-During her final two years of the program, she interned working with disadvantaged children throughout Denver and taught remedial reading skills.
-This was when she began to realize that her passion was teaching.
+Both Speech Pathology and Audiology interested her and she majored in both.
+During her final two years of the program, Jane had an internship working with disadvantaged children throughout Denver and taught remedial reading skills.
+This experience ignited her passion for teaching and she has not looked back since.

-She continued hereducation and earned her Masters in Special Education from San Francisco State University.
+Jane continued her education and earned a Masters in Special Education from San Francisco State University.
 Her experience working with a wide range of individuals helped her see that each student is unique and special.
-She has seen first-hand how beneficial an individualized approach to education is, and for this reason is drawn to teaching small classroom sizes.
-She enjoys working with smaller groups of students and providing hands-on learning opportunities.
-She enjoys creating curriculum that excites students and adjusts the curriuclum based on her students areas of interest and questions.
+She has seen first-hand the tremendous benefits of an individualized approach and for this reason is drawn to teaching in classrooms designed to be smaller in size so that she can provide hands-on learning opportunities which she believes to be optimal for student learning.
+Jane enjoys creating curriculum that excites students and she adjusts the curriculum based on her students areas of interest and questions.
 "Learning for me is a two-way street: The more I learn from my students, the better I can teach them."

 Keena Melville, M.S.